blinx-co/Novaline-ReadMe/readme.md

 5. `Could Not Connect To Remote Server`.
 This is an error which can be fixed easily.
 If you make a ticket to fix this issue, make sure to always send logs!
 It helps us fix your errors.
 To fix this error, you'll need to re-download Novaline, and make sre you have all libraries installed.
 Then your error should be fixed.

+## Unknown / Discovered Problems:
+1. `Novaline Closing and Opening Discord`: This error has been dealt with but in many other ways.
+The most common way to fix this error is by restarting your computer and reinstalling Novaline.
+This usually works but open a ticket for further aid.

 Remember To Join The Discord: [Novaline's Discord](https://discord.com/invite/semnXTdss2)